Russia says will cooperate with MH17 probe led by Netherlands

 A powerful rebel leader told Reuters on Wednesday that separatists did possess the BUK missile system that Washington says was probably used to shoot down MH17, and that it could have originated in Russia.

 "I don't know the reason why he gave such a statement," said Vorobyeva.
-"It was clearly stated by our ministry of defence that we never provided any BUK air defence systems to the so-called pro-Russian rebels.
+"It was clearly stated by our ministry of defense that we never provided any BUK air defense systems to the so-called pro-Russian rebels.
 We are pretty sure they don't have this kind of system."

 The first bodies of victims began arriving in the Netherlands on Wednesday, after several days of delay in recovering remains that drew angry complaints that the separatists were hindering access to the crash site.